How Fast Do Kick Scooters Go? (Plus Suggested Models For Speed)

 Safety concerns at high speeds

-But that’s a classic example of why “can” doesn’t mean “should.”
+But “can” doesn’t mean “should.”
 It’s not wise to push your luck at high speeds…even if it’s fun to try.

 Small wheels are unsteady